 Water is necessary for life, but it is also a potent solvent, with the power to dissolve more substances than any other solvent on the planet.
 Water picks up trace amounts of nearly everything it comes into contact with, including a huge variety of hazardous materials and contaminants.
 And while municipal water treatment plants in the United States generally do a good job of making water safe to drink, things still go wrong, and having some extra filtration at home is an inexpensive way to gain some protection and peace of mind.

-Moreover, with a wide variety of sleek systems available today, you won’t have to sacrifice a modern aesthetic in order to achieve healthier water.
+The good news is that a wide variety of sleek systems are available today.
+You won’t have to sacrifice a modern aesthetic in order to achieve healthier water.

 Types of Filtration Systems Available

-The first thing to do is determine what type of water filter system will best address your needs.
-Any number of contaminants might be plaguing your water, and different types of water filters are geared towards solving different problems.
+The first step is figuring out what type of water filter system best addresses your needs.
+Any number of contaminants might be affecting your water, and different types of water filters are designed to solve different problems.
 If you have extremely hard water, consider a water softener or descaler.
-If you are on well water, and are concerned about coliform bacteria or cysts, an ultraviolet filter may be the best option, and so on.
-Determine your water filtration needs first, and that will give you a range of options to choose from.
-There’s no point in considering style before substance, i.e., getting the actual filtration work done.
-Once you have chosen the system that will meet your needs, then you can focus on choosing the most beautiful version.
+If you are on well water and concerned about coliform bacteria or cysts, an ultraviolet filter may be the best option.

 Tips to Incorporate Filtration Systems into Home Décor

-Once you’ve determined your water filtration needs, and chosen the best type of system available to address them, you can start considering how to fit it into your home.
-Keep in mind that fancier systems will likely be more expensive, but not necessarily more effective.
-But aesthetic count too, so if you’re going for the best look you can, then consider the following tips.
+Once you’ve determined your water filtration needs and chosen the best type of system to address them, you can start considering how to fit it into your home.
+Keep in mind that fancier systems will likely cost more, but won’t necessarily perform better.
+Aesthetics count too, so if you’re going for the best look you can achieve, consider the following tips.

-Some filtration companies are still stuck in the 1970s, with the same bulky hardware and unappealing kitchen fixtures that we grew up seeing in our parents’ houses.
-But others have stepped into the 21st century, and updated the tired look of water softeners, undersink units, and air gap faucets.
-Look for companies with modern designs, such as cabinet-style water softeners, and countertop RO units.
+Some filtration companies are still stuck in the 1970s, offering the same bulky hardware and unappealing kitchen fixtures we grew up seeing in our parents’ houses.
+Others have stepped into the 21st century and updated the tired look of water softeners, under-sink units, and air gap faucets.
+Look for companies with modern designs, such as cabinet-style water softeners and countertop RO units.

-If you are a clever DIY-er, you can find a lot of ways to filter elements into your existing kitchen features and furniture.
-Much can be hidden under the sink, or in custom areas hidden behind garbage disposals or trash cans.
-If you plan ahead, and work with a contractor, you can set up any water filtration system in a hidden and organic way, such that it is no more visible than the normal pipes transporting your family’s water.
+If you are a clever DIY-er, you can find plenty of ways to work filter elements into your existing kitchen features and furniture.
+Much can be hidden under the sink, or in custom areas behind garbage disposals or trash cans.
+If you plan ahead and work with a contractor, you can set up any water filtration system in a hidden, organic way, making it no more visible than the normal pipes transporting your family’s water.

-If you are installing a whole-house system or water softener, then you will likely be installing it in your basement, where the water main comes into the house.
-These spaces are usually more out-of-the way to begin with, but if yours is more open, you could install cabinetry around the systems, or put in shelving to utilize the surrounding space as storage.
+If you are installing a whole-house system or water softener, you will likely be placing it in your basement, where the water main comes into the house.
+These spaces are usually out-of-the-way to begin with, but if yours is more open, you could install cabinetry around the systems or put in shelving to make use of the surrounding space as storage.

 For an under-sink system, you can hide most of the components away with your garbage can, cleaning supplies, and disposal machine, but there will need to be at least one visible component: the faucet.
 Choose a faucet that complements your existing kitchen features.
 If drilling a second hole for a new faucet isn’t an option, then you might consider a system that can deliver water directly to your existing tap, such as an in-line filter, or a tankless reverse osmosis system with a booster pump.